 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Mokena Community Park District, Illinois' basic financial statements.
-The combining and individual fund financial statements and budgetary comparison schedules and supplemental schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The other supplementary information and supplemental schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining and individual fund financial statements and budgetary comparison schedules and supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The other supplementary information and supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual fund financial statements and budgetary comparison schedules and supplemental schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the other supplementary information and supplemental schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.